clinturbin/udemy-projects/README.md

 Instructor: Maximilian Schwarzmüller

 ### PROJECTS
-- 0) Lecture Notes
+- Course Example
     - This is a code along to go with the video lectures
+- Assignments
     - 1) Base Syntax
     - 2) Lists Conditionals
+    - 3) Routing
-- 3) Burger Builder
+- Burger Builder
     - The Burger Builder is the main course project
         - Section 8: A Real App: The Burger Builder (Basic Version)
             - Additional npm libraries: